 I haven’t actually met one person in this life who doesn’t appreciate one kind of music.
 We all love to listen to that wonderful theme song from our favorite movie or the usual song that’s played over the radio every morning.
 We hum the wedding song of our best friend like it’s our own wedding song and we instantly feel magical!

+“Research shows the benefits of music therapy for various mental health conditions, including depression, trauma, and schizophrenia(to name a few).”
+Molly Warren, MM, LPMT, MT-BC said.
 Music has various ways of penetrating through our minds and change the way we feel.
 It helps us relax, it makes us cry, it excites us, and often times it makes us feel so much better.
 Recently, a study on several employees in different workplaces has proven that music also has the capacity to increase productivity.
 Does it really?

 Most of us turn to music to change the mood that we are feeling for the day or to set the tone of our atmosphere wherever we are.
 And despite the many distractions and methods that have been laid down before us these days – television, video games, computer, smartphones – we’ve always looked for a familiar tune or a fresh one to somehow help us move forward and progress throughout the day.